wdk-docs/node-config-docs/Strict-Mode.md

 _Strict Mode was added in node-config 1.9.0._

 Several checks are made to make sure that `NODE_ENV` and `NODE_APP_INSTANCE` values are sensible.
 If something appears to be unsafe or ambiguous, a warning will always be issued.
-If `NODE_CONFIG_STRICT_MODE` is set to 'true' or '1' in the environment, an exception will be thrown to insure that the application doesn't start up with a configuration that might be broken.
+If `NODE_CONFIG_STRICT_MODE` is set to 'true' or '1' in the environment, an exception will be thrown to ensure that the application doesn't start up with a configuration that might be broken.

 ## Diagnostic messages